60+ Traditional Greek Foods to Try (IMMEDIATELY)

 PHOTO: ALLEKO/GETTY IMAGES

-I love yummy rice side dishes, and this Greek recipe looks like a pretty, and tasty, recipe to place on your table!
+I love yummy rice side dishes, and this classic dish from Greece looks like a pretty, and tasty, recipe to place on your table!

 Also, it doesn’t look very hard or intimidating to try, so if you want to make something that seems relatively simple this coming week, then it might be a fun dish to try. 🙂